MajoBednar/MAIR/README.md

 - **state_transition.py**: Main dialog manager using state transitions and dialog acts.
 - **extract_preferences.py**: Extracts user preferences (area, food, price) from utterances.
-- **Restaurant_lookup.py**: Looks up restaurants matching user preferences.
+- **restaurant_lookup.py**: Looks up restaurants matching user preferences.
-- **domain_terms.py**: Contains domain-specific terms (areas, food types, price ranges).
+- **infer_properties**: Infer other properties (romantic, touristic), based on prespecified rules.
 - **data_management.py**: Handles data loading and saving.
-- **bow.py**: Bag-of-words feature extraction.
+- **bag_of_words.py**: Bag-of-words feature extraction.
 - **ml_models.py**: Machine learning models for dialog act classification.
-- **Baseline_systems.py**: Baseline classifiers and data splitting.
+- **baseline_systems.py**: Baseline classifiers and data splitting.
 - **classifier_evaluation.py**: Evaluation scripts for classifiers.
-- **ui.py**: (Optional) User interface components.

 ## Notes

 - All user input is converted to lowercase for processing.
-- Dialog acts are classified using a ML classifier.
+- Dialog acts are classified using either a baseline classifier or a ML classifier.
 - The system uses Levenshtein distance for keyword matching.

-## Current Issues
+## Configurability

-- The system does not support "don't care" preferences.
-- The system does not explicitly confirm the known preferences.
+These can be changed in the code file `state_transition.py` under the dictionary named `CONFIG`:
+- Maximum correcting distance for Levenshtein edit distance
+- Always confirm for each preference or not
+- Output in all caps or not
-- The dialog act classifier sometimes misclassifies utterances.
+- Use baseline dialog act recognition
-- Does not yet state restaurant match immediately, needs preliminary.
-- Dialog system (mainly state transition function) needs more testing and improvement.

 ## Group Number & Members
 group number: F3